Angel Down (song): Inspiration and composition

-Music and lyrics

-The final version of "Angel Down" is the concluding track of Joanne's standard edition.
-It is a torch song with a "lush sonic pallet".
-Featuring "backward loops and dreamy psychedelic flourishes", it is a piano-driven ballad touching on subjects of religion and the US shootings.
+Its final version is the concluding track of Joanne's standard edition.
+Described as a torch song with a "lush sonic pallet", it is a piano-driven ballad touching on subjects of religion and the US shootings, featuring "backward loops and dreamy psychedelic flourishes".
 The Daily Telegraph's Neil McCormick wrote that it has "mournfully elegant melody and quasi-religious save-the-nation sentiments", referring to the lyric "I'm a believer / Where are leaders?"
-It includes Gaga's "vulnerable" vocals compliemented by a "gentle" production and "sadly" played Mellotron.

-A protest song, "Angel Down" beggins with Gaga stating "I confess I am lost / In the age of the social / On our knees, take a test / To be lovin' and grateful", alluding to the on-going indifference towards racism issues to social media.
-As the song progresses, she reveals her confusion to the people's apathy to the death of an "angel" as she sings in the chorus "Shots were fired on the street / By the church where we used to meet / Angel down, angel down/ But the people just stood around".
-The song was compared to the works of such artists as Elvis Presley, Celine Dion, and Jewel.
+It includes Gaga's "vulnerable" vocals complemented by a "gentle" production and "sadly" played Mellotron.
+A protest song, "Angel Down" begins with Gaga stating "I confess I am lost / In the age of the social / On our knees, take a test / To be lovin' and grateful", alluding to the ongoing indifference towards racism issues to social media.
+As the song progresses, she reveals her confusion to the people's apathy to the death of an "angel" as she sings in the chorus "Shots were fired on the street / By the church where we used to meet / Angel down, angel down / But the people just stood around".
+The song was compared to the work of Elvis Presley, Celine Dion, and Jewel.